pdjr-signalk/pdjr-skplugin-devantech/README.md

    the device and also the virtual relay R32.
-'Target IP' should be set to the IP address of the Signal K host and 'Target Port' to the same value as the 'statusListenerPort' property in the plugin onfiguration.
+'Target IP' should be set to the IP address of the Signal K host and 'Target Port' to the same value as the 'statusListenerPort' property in the plugin configuration.
 Set 'TCP/IP Timeout' to 5000.

 3. Timers.
 Select 'Counter No.' 1 and set 'Counter Input' to 'T1' and 'Reset Input' to 'C1>9'.